 As discussed in the Overview section, we announced a workforce reduction of approximately 42% in January of 2009.
-As part of the January of 2009 workforce reduction, we recorded a charge of \$3.3 million related to severance, other termination benefits and outplacement services, shown as 'Restructuring' in the statement of operations for the three months ended March 31, 2009.
-We do not expect to incur any additional restructuring charges for employee severance and other termination benefits related to the January of 2009 workforce reduction.
+As part of this workforce reduction, in the first quarter of 2009, we recorded a charge of \$3.3 million related to severance, other termination benefits and outplacement services.
+In the second quarter of 2009, we recorded an adjustment of \$0.2 million to reduce the outplacement services liability upon expiration of such services offered to terminated employees.